Mimetic Explicit Time Discretiztions: Mimetic Discretizations

-To study conserved quantities an inner product is needed for each of the eight linear spaces in the dual exact sequences Figure \eqref{Dual-Exact-Sequences}.
-An important property of the inner products is that they need to be dimensionless.
+To study conserved quantities an inner product is needed for each of the eight linear spaces in the dual exact sequences Figure \eqref{Discrete-Exact-Sequences}.
+The inner products will be defined in terms of four bilinear forms as in \ref{bilinear form}.
+As in the continuum, an important property of the inner products is that they need to be symmetric, positive definite and importantly dimensionless.